issssse/introduktion-till-datorer.github.io/2024/eng/content/student-services/email.md

 If you don't plan to check the university email frequently it is strongly recommended to forward your student email to another of your email addresses.
-Click on the settings cog at the to right to configure email forwarding.
+Click on the settings cog at the top right to configure email forwarding.

 ## Email etiquette